We follow the Doberman Pinscher Club of America's Code of Ethics. For more information visit the DPCA at www.dpca.org

 Puppies.
 We have some special adoption requirements for puppies:

-Puppy adopters must be willing to share their plan for socialization and training.
-Without both of these, Doberman puppies are apt to become unruly, overly protective, fearful of new people or other animals, or full of anxiety.
+Puppy adopters must be willing to share their plan for socialization and training prior to adoption.
+Without both of these, Doberman puppies are apt to become unruly, overly protective, fearful of new people or other animals, or full of anxiety as adults.
+These issues are entirely the fault of the humans in its life and the lack of socializing that was given.

 Kids.
 We will not place adult rescue dogs in homes with young children 6 and under, with the exception of puppies which can grow up with the child.
 Some adult rescue dogs may have unknown histories and young children do not have the stress management skills, impulse control or the ability to think abstractly that adults possess.
 A small child can unintentionally hurt a dog and the consequences can result in injury to the child.
 Doberman are large dogs and can knock an infant over.
 If a rescue dog injuries a child it could end the life of the dog.
 We can not risk the death of one of our dogs, or a bite to a young child!